Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Implementation

 \subsection{Simulations}

-We showcase the method using Monte Carlo simulations based both on stylized random network structures as well as real world networks.
-We describe the simulation procedures, results and robustness checks in more detail in the Appendix.
-Here we just provide a brief overview to highlight how well the method works to recover social networks even in relatively short panels.
+We showcase the method using Monte Carlo simulations.
+We describe the simulation procedures, results, and robustness checks in more detail in Appendix D.1.
+Here, we just provide a brief overview to highlight how well the method works to recover social networks even in relatively short panels.

-For each simulated network, we take a fixed network structure $W_{0}$, and simulate panel data as if the data generating process were given by (\ref {model motivation}).
-We then apply the method on the simulated panel data to recover estimates of all elements in $W_{0}$, as well as the endogenous and exogenous social effect parameters ($\rho _{0}$, $\gamma _{0}$).
+For each simulated network, we take a fixed network structure $W_{0}$ and simulate panel data as if the data generating process were given by (\ref {model motivation}).
+We then apply the method to the simulated panel data to recover estimates of all elements in $W_{0}$, as well as the endogenous and exogenous social effect parameters ($\rho _{0}$, $\gamma _{0}$).
 Our result identifies entries in $W_{0}$ and so naturally recovers links of varying strength.
 It is long recognized that link strength might play an important role in social interactions (\citealp{Granovetter1973}).
 Data limitations often force researchers to postulate some ties to be weaker than others (say, based on interaction frequency).
 In contrast, our approach identifies the continuous strength of ties, $W_{0,ij}$, where $W_{0,ij}>0$ implies node $j$ influences node $i$.

-The stylized networks we consider are a random network, and a political party network in which two groups of nodes each cluster around a central node.
-The real world networks we consider are the high-school friendship network in \citet{Coleman1964} from a small high school in Illinois, and one of the village networks elicited in \citet{banerjeeetal2013} from rural Karnataka, India.
-These networks vary in size, complexity, and their aggregate and node-level features.
+The stylized networks we consider are a random network and a political party network in which two groups of nodes each cluster around a central node.
+The real-world networks we consider are the high-school friendship network in \citet{Coleman1964} from a small high school in Illinois, and one of the village networks elicited in \citet{banerjeeetal2013} from rural Karnataka, India.

+Summary statistics for each network are presented in Panel A of Table A1.
+The four networks differ in their size, complexity, and the relative importance of strong and weak ties.
+For example, the Erd\"{o}s-Renyi network only has strong ties, while the political party network has twice as many strong as weak ties.
+For the real-world networks, the mean out-degree distributions are higher, so the majority of ties are weak, with the high school network having around $80$\% of its edges being weak ties.
 All four networks are also sparse.

-For the stylized networks, we first assess the performance of the estimator for a fixed network size, $N=30$.
-We simulate the real-world networks using non-isolated nodes in each (so $N=70$ and $65$ respectively).\footnote{ As in \citealp{Bramoulleetal2009}, we exclude isolated nodes because they do not conform with row-sum normalization.}
+For the stylized networks, we assess the performance of the estimator for a fixed network size, $N=30$.
+We simulate the real-world networks using non-isolated nodes in each (so $N=70$ and $65$ respectively).\footnote{ Like \citet{Bramoulleetal2009}, we exclude isolated nodes because they do not conform to row-sum normalization.}